 While it may be difficult for the mentally well to understand, it nonetheless is a reality.
 For me, and I’m sure many other sufferers too, it’s not what we want, nor is it a choice we would have eagerly requested Yet here we are.

 I am constantly exhausted and sleeping…. a lot.

 I mean, who would want to be robbed of the joy that comes with accomplishment?
 You can call it what you will, I know it’s the potent combination of depression and post-traumatic stress disorder, robbing me of my joy.

 Of course, with anything in life, I faced consequences for such a combination.
-There’s the obvious downer, which is being robbed of the joy, in this case, realizing a dream of being a published author; but there are others.
-Take my personal life for instance; PTSD takes me out and makes me a passive observer in my own story, I know, shitty right?
+There’s the obvious downer, which is being robbed of the joy, in this case, realizing a dream of being a published author.
+But there are others.
+Take my personal life for instance; PTSD takes me out and makes me a passive observer in my own story.
+I know, shitty, right?

-This scenario is pretty much where I am at now and for the last three or four days, I have sought refuge from the world in the safety of my bedroom; only lasting long enough outside its realm to promote the book and watch a bit of TV.
+This scenario is pretty much where I am at now and for the last three or four days, I have sought refuge from the world in the safety of my bedroom – lasting only long enough outside its realm to promote the book and watch a bit of TV.

 To read details about the book… go to The Road To Mental Wellness landing page, click here:

 When I stop to reflect on this experience, even now, as I fight my way through it, I find myself embracing what I am able to accomplish.
 Despite being a recluse, even in my own home, I was still able to promote the book Lemonade Stand Vol. III.
 This, I can be grateful for and use it as a catalyst to move forward, even though PTSD has robbed me of my joy, which I shall overcome.